stardot/inf_format/inf_format_full.md

 - clean sheet redesign
 - restrict Acorn file/directory naming (the names are opaque sequences of bytes)

 For existing unmodified producers: the updated syntax it defines attempts to be one that will accept very nearly all existing .inf files.
-Problem cases are largely theoretical.
+Problem cases are rare enough they can be fixed by hand.
 Existing .inf file producers will therefore automatically already be generally conforming in practice.

 For existing unmodified consumers: existing consumers are inevitably limited to accepting whatever they are able to interpret.
 But since they interpret existing .inf files, as per the above goal, the syntax they accept will be conformant (even if they can't accept all conforming .inf files).